Saritapeter123/Portfolio/README.md

     1. Index.html, Style.css, Portfolio.html, Contact.html

-    2. Responsive webpage that will scale down to size if someone is to view it on their phone.
+    2. Responsive webpage that will scale down to size if someone is viewing it on their phone.

     3. Personalized information, including your photo + bio, contacts, projects, socail media.